Home » Read & Learn » Marketing » Groundwork for Sole Proprietor Startups

 Instead, I was friends with folks from all cliques while not being part of any single one.
 And that’s how I’ve run my business.

-It’s healthy and recommended to question and verify everything and everyone that is within your business purview.
+It’s healthy and recommended that you question and verify everything and everyone within your business’s purview.
 You are your unique circumstance.

 Listen to Your Gut